-- The retrieve button has two functions.
+- ORANGE: indicates port is operating at gigabit (ports 1 4) or 10gigabit (ports 5 and 6) speed - GREEN: indicates connectivity - · NO LIGHTS: either port is in bypass mode or there is no connectivity - 1-GBE PORTS: 1, 2, 3, 4 - 10-GBE PORTS: 5, 6 - The retrieve button has two functions.
 If the REC light is on, the retrieve button acts as a manual switch to enable/disable retrieve mode.
-If the REC light is off, all ports are in bypass mode and pressing the retrieve button switches ports 1 and 2 into inline mode. - It may take 3-4 seconds for the unit to start the reboot process after pressing reboot button. - The power button may be toggled between two functions, initiating the shutdown sequence (default) or initiating reboot.
-Please see pages 13 and 21 for more information.
+If the REC light is off, all ports are in bypass mode and pressing the retrieve button switches ports 1 and 2 into inline mode. - It takes 3-4 seconds for the unit to start reboot process after pressing reboot button.